Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

-One of the simplest ways to estimate method performance in the presence of missingness is by omitting the missing values.
-This can be done by either omitting only the missing values (\emph{case-wise deletion}) or the entire simulation repetition, including non-missing values from other methods (\emph{list-wise deletion}).
+A simple strategy to estimate method performance in the presence of missingness is omitting the missing values via method-wise or repetition-wise deletion.
 However, both may implicitly lead to a different DGM than originally specified, since there is conditioning on non-missingness.
 This implicit DGM may not be representative of the specified DGM, especially if missingness is dependent on the characteristics of the simulated data sets (which it often is).
 To investigate this, it may be useful to look at descriptive statistics of the simulated data sets conditional on deletion.
 For example, if in a DGM a sample size is first simulated based on which a data set is then simulated, it may be useful to assess whether, within a condition, the average simulated sample size after deletion matches the expected sample size of the specified sample size distribution.

-An additional problem with case-wise deletion is that if missingness varies between methods, their estimated performance is based on different underlying data, which can further distort the results.
-For example, if a particular method fails to converge on the most challenging data sets (e.g., data sets with small sample sizes), applying case-wise deletion may result in an over-optimistic assessment of its performance compared to other methods that do converge for the difficult data sets \citep{Siepe2024, Wuensch2024}.
-This cannot happen with list-wise deletion, since performance estimates are based on the same data for all methods, yet the implicit DGM underlying these performance estimates may be quite different from the specified DGM as there is a conditioning on \emph{simultaneous convergence} of all methods.
-It is also essential to recognize that different convergence rates across methods are relevant for their practical utility.
-Finally, list-wise deletion also discards actual non-missing observations, thereby artificially increasing Monte Carlo uncertainty.
+An additional problem with method-wise deletion is that if missingness varies between methods, their estimated performance is based on different underlying data.
+This can make it difficult to compare the precision of performance estimates (e.g. with Monte Carlo standard errors) as a different number of repetitions may be available for each method.
+It can further distort the results.
+For example, if a particular method fails to converge on the most challenging data sets (e.g., data sets with small sample sizes), method-wise deletion may result in an over-optimistic assessment of its performance \citep{Siepe2024, Wuensch2024}.
+This is usually less of an issue with repetition-wise deletion since performance estimates are based on the same data for all methods, yet the implicit DGM underlying these performance estimates may be quite different from the specified DGM as there is a conditioning on simultaneous non-missingness of all methods.
+It is also essential to recognize that different missingness rates across methods are relevant for their practical utility.
+Finally, repetition-wise deletion also discards actual non-missing observations, thereby artificially increasing Monte Carlo uncertainty.